 Nowadays, you can practically find anything from this kind of service.
 This market is huge and companies around the world are being more and more creative when they think about marketing in favour of their products.
 Graze box is a good example of it.

 I’ve subscribed to Graze for more than one year now, and I keep receiving my delicious nibbles straight through my door religiously.
 No delays.
-It’s affordable, tasty and their slim eco-friendly boxes have a really attractive design.
+It’s affordable, and tasty and their slim eco-friendly boxes have a really attractive design.

 Unfortunately, the fairy tale didn’t last too long for some other similar subscribed services –most of them related to beauty products – that actually had to be returned to the local post office because they didn’t find me at home or could be just delivered by click and collect services.